‘Our kids are somebodies’

 If we want our lives to have ultimate significance, we are called to honor and lift up the somebodiness of all of God’s people.
 When we do so, we live out our own somebodiness to its fullest potential, honoring ourselves, the other and especially God.

 Cindy Cushman is the organizing pastor of the Southern Hills Parish in Ohio Valley Presbytery.
 She and her husband, Kerry Rice, are the parents of six children, four of whom were adopted from foster care.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Tags: antiracism, facing racism, Martin Luther King Jr, philando castile, racial justice, racism, somebodiness, tamir rice, white privilege

-Ministries: Presbyterians Today, Racial, Gender and Intercultural Justice Ministries, Racial Equity & Women’s Intercultural Ministries
+Ministries: Presbyterians Today, Gender & Racial Justice, Racial Equity & Women’s Intercultural Ministries